drschwabe/express-static-routes/README.md

 Add this line, in your express app, after your existing routse are defined (if any).

 ```
-esrg(app, 'html')
+esr(app, 'html')
 ```

-Ex: now html/about-us.html has the public route "/about-us" Accommodates for subdirectories too, so html/articles/why-sky-blue.html will have the route "/articles/why-sky-blue".
+Ex: now html/about-us.html has the public route "/about-us"

+Accommodates for subdirectories too, so html/articles/why-sky-blue.html will have the route "/articles/why-sky-blue".

-And accommodates for indexes so html/articles/index.html will have the route "/articles"
+And also accommodates for indexes so html/articles/index.html will have the route "/articles"

 ##### License